slyall/www-darkmere/content/linux.conf.au_guide.md

 * A lot of people own Thinkpads or Macs
 * Some people run Windows on the computers, usually because it's a company laptop and they have to.
 * Some people at the conference will be different from you, try to leave your hangups at home.
-* The conference hashtag clashes with other events, most notibly you may see NSFW tweets related to the <a href="http://livecamawards.com/">Live Cam Awards</a>
+* The conference hashtag clashes with other events, most notably you may see NSFW tweets related to the <a href="http://livecamawards.com/">Live Cam Awards</a>

 # Thanks to